TabbyOtieno/Chester/README.md

 # Chester
-A sales and equipment management system in PHP, HTML and SQL.
+A sales and equipment management system in PHP PEAR MDB2, HTML and SQL.